livMatS/dtool-jekyll-website/_pages/tutorials.md

 from within the folder of extraction.
 This mounts the freshly extracted local folder `sample-datasets` into the docker container as a dataset repository.
 [http://localhost:8888](http://localhost:8888) now exposes the _dserver web app_ and lists a family of datasets.
-[http://localhost:8888/lookup/doc/swagger](http://localhost:8888/lookup/doc/swagger) exposes _dserver_'s interactive REST API documentation
+[http://localhost:8888/lookup/doc/swagger](http://localhost:8888/lookup/doc/swagger) exposes _dserver_'s interactive REST API documentation.

 ## dtool & dserver cheat sheet